jedhsu/depyth/README.md

 We will define a language model on top of the Python language model such that **abstract forms**, which represent meta-syntax, *parametrize* into **type forms**, and *instantiate* into **value forms**.

-We represent types by symbolic expressions in Sympy, in which symbolic expressions of variables 'X' represent a type.
+We represent types by symbolic expressions, implemented via Sympy.
 This creates an internal representation as to what constitutes a value: an object that has the form of a value in Python that does not implement the symbolic expression protocol.

 Thus, type-checking will constitute of evaluation of these variable expressions, and checking that the result is well-formed.